pubnub/SwiftConsole/README.md

 ## To Do

+- [ ] Finish channel info for messages and statuses
+- [ ] Add presence events support (separate segment and in all)
+- [ ] Add publish status info to cell (and struct)
+- [ ] Add publish and subscribe keys section to publish view controller (maybe time to make a dedicated config section?)
 - [ ] Add activity indicator spinner to subscribe button
-- [ ] Fix memory warning for console view controller overflow
+- [ ] Fix memory warning handling for console view controller overflow
 - [ ] Vet for Objective-C compatibility
 - [ ] Add tests
 - [ ] Add button to email logs as zip